ben-carson/gunpla-scraper/README.md

 # Gunpla Scraper

 A web scraper for Gunpla kits from various online stores.
-This tool allows you to search for Gunpla kits across multiple online retailers simultaneously.
+This tool allows you to search for Gunpla kits across multiple online retailers simultaneously and save the results in a SQLite database.

 ## Features

 - Scrapes multiple Gunpla retailers with a single search
-- Saves results in JSON format for easy processing
+- Stores results in a SQLite database
 - Command-line interface for easy use
+- Web interface for local network access
 - Configurable search parameters

 ## Installation